markteekman/sunnyside-agency-landing-page/README.md

 }
 ```

-- For this one I wanted to add a hover zoom effect on the four images in the footer, which I'd never done before, turns out it's quite simple by just setting the initial `background-size` to 100% and change that value to say 120% on zoom with a transition on the `background-size`:
+- For this one I wanted to add a hover zoom effect on the four images in the footer, which I'd never done before, turns out it's quite simple by just setting the initial `background-size` to 100% and change that value to say 120% on zoom with a transition on the `background-size` (eventually I removed this from the final build):

 ```scss
 .image-tile